 - Overall, these cases are tough to win.
 The law is designed to favor the insurance companies.

-Note that this is different than deciding on whether to except the buyout of a long-term disability policy where you are still on claim.
+Note that this is different than deciding on whether to accept the buyout of a long-term disability policy where you are still on claim.
 You can read the factors to consider for that situation here.